Xie2Yue/HywCalculator/README.md

 English language support is not available at the moment.

-Please delete "Button.h, Console2.h, Console2.cpp" when compiling Nya, as it is under development and requires the use of third-party libraries.
+When compiling, please remove "Button.h, Console2.h, Console2.cpp" nya, as it is under development and requires the use of third-party libraries.

+Please run it in the **Windows** system environment because the Windows-specific header files "windows.h, conio.h" are used.